Counseling & Academic Support for EOP Students

 Some students experience personal challenges as a result of the college adjustment experience, the rigors of academic life, and/or distance from a primary network of support.
 EOP provides basic individual personal counseling to promote positive college adjustment, and to assist EOP students in managing the many emotions and experiences that come with college life.
 Counseling assists EOP students in developing coping skills and addressing a variety of concerns.
 We support our students from admission to graduation.

 Students may schedule an appointment with an EOP Counselor Monday through Friday during regularly scheduled office hours (8:30 a.m. – 5 p.m.).
 Students who have an emergency or who have immediate concerns may also contact campus Psychological Services or University Police.

-Students who need additional counseling or psychological services beyond the scope of EOP services may utilize the campus Center for Student Health and Psychological Services.
+Students who need additional counseling or psychological services beyond the scope of EOP services may use the campus Center for Student Health and Psychological Services.
 The center offers confidential individual counseling as well as psycho-educational and support groups.

 SUNY Plattsburgh EOP students stay in college and graduate at a higher rate than their non-EOP peers.